Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 It should also cover your content creation strategy, including the number of times you’ll have to create content for your blog, the kind of content you’ll want to create, whether video or a mix of written content with pictures, the length of your content etc.

-To get your planning done better, you’ll want to make some research about food blogging or check up other popular food blogs to find out what’s working for them.
+To get your planning done better, check up other popular food blogs to find out what’s working for them.
+And what’s not.
+You will find some useful lessons to include in your plans from there.

-Now that you already know why you’re blogging and the niche you’d want to blog about, the next thing you’ll need here is to get a domain name for your blog.
+Now that you already know why you’re blogging and the niche you’d want to blog about, the next step to take in your journey to start a food blog is to get a domain name and hosting for your blog.

-Be sure you settle for a good domain name.
-You don’t necessarily have to use your name because it’s your blog.
+While shopping for a domain name, be sure you settle for a good domain name.
+Unless you have a strong reason, you don’t have to register and use your personal name as domain name because it’s your blog.

-You can always use a name that’ll be easily identified with you and what you’re blogging about.
-This helps in many ways including a situation where you intend to sell off the blog much later.
+It’s preferred you use a name that’ll be easily identified with you, your brand or the kind of food you’re blogging about.
+This helps in many ways including in a future situation where you have plans to sell off the blog.

 Read more about how to choose a domain name here.